-- a.
-Take 1 tablet (325 mg) of aspirin per day, starting the day after surgery and continuing for 3 weeks.
+- Take 1 tablet (325 mg) of aspirin per day, starting the day after surgery and continuing for 2 weeks.
 This is done to decrease the risk of blood clots. - b.
-Dressing may be removed 3 days after surgery.
+Dressing may be removed 3 days after surgery but keep any the steri-strips in place.
 Try to keep the wound as dry as possible until follow-up. - c.
 It is ok to shower after surgery, but keep the dressings and incision wrapped with saran wrap or something similar.
 When in the shower, do not scrub or soak the incisions.
 Just let soap/water run over the knee and pat dry.
-Do not submerge incisions in bath or pool until fully healed (4-5 weeks). - If you had a nerve block at the time of surgery, it usually wears off 12-24 hrs post-operatively.
-It is normal to have some numbness in the leg the first few days after surgery as a result.
+Do not submerge incisions in bath or pool until fully healed (4-5 weeks). - d.
+If you had a nerve block at the time of surgery, it usually wears off 12-24 hrs post-operatively.
+It is normal to have some numbness in the leg the first several days after surgery as a result.
 The first night after surgery take pain medication before going to bed as the nerve block will often wear off during the night. - e.
 Take the prescribed pain medications as directed.
 You can supplement your pain control with ice, elevation of the affected extremity and over-the-counter ibuprofen if needed, making sure to follow the dosage as recommended on the bottle.
 Use ice max 20 min/hour.
-Place towel between skin and ice to protect skin. - f.
+Place a towel between skin and ice to protect skin. - f.
 Decrease the frequency of your pain medicine as your symptoms allow.
-Generally patients are able to be off of pain medicine around 1-2 weeks post-op. - g.
-After surgery you may be weight bearing on the operative extremity as tolerated.
-Use the crutches as needed.
-Once your pain allows and your balance is adequate you may wean off the crutches.
+Generally, patients are able to be off of pain medicine around 1-2 weeks post-op. - g.
+After surgery you will be partial weight-bearing on the operative extremity for 2 weeks.
+Use the crutches for walking at all times.
+You may advance to weight bearing as tolerated on the operative extremity after 2 weeks.